mevdschee/usb-soft-kvm/README.md

 You can manually edit this file to customize behavior, such as:
 - Adding notification sounds
 - Triggering additional commands
-- Adjusting timing with different sleep values
+- Adjusting timing by adding sleep calls